soklet/soklet/README.md

 ### Response Marshaler

-Soklet's [ResponseMarshaler](https://www.soklet.com/javadoc/com/soklet/core/ResponseMarshaler.html) specifies how a "logical" response (Java objects that represent response body, headers, cookies, etc.) is actually written to bytes over the wire.
+Soklet's [ResponseMarshaler](https://www.soklet.com/javadoc/com/soklet/core/ResponseMarshaler.html) specifies how a "logical" response (Java object) is written to bytes over the wire.

 Hooks are provided for these scenarios: